 As frustrating as it may sound, but if you want to become a digital nomad, you have to be “free”.
 What I mean by that are, for example, any types of dependencies.
 Maybe you take care of your elderly parents?
 Many people would not feel comfortable (from an ethical viewpoint) to find someone else to look after them.

 Maybe you have medical conditions that restrain you?
-Although, you can get high-class medical services in many countries were you might not expect it, like Thailand or Malaysia, it would take much more organization.
+Although you can get high-class medical services in many countries where you might not expect it, like Thailand or Malaysia, it would take much more organization.
 And again, consider wisely if that lifestyle is not going to have negative effects on your health.

 Of course, relationships are another point to consider.
 If your partner is willing to start this new lifestyle with you, awesome!
 But what if he or she has a good reason not to leave?
 This can be a very tough decision.